-This work package involves the system engineering of the hybrid SOFC-Battery genset, the optimization of the sizing of the SOFC fuel cell and the battery unit, as well as design validation of the SOFC-Battery hybrid genset in an experimental proof-of-concept.
-Finally, the aim of this work package is the development of virtual genset simulator and an engineering proposal for a multi-MW genset that which integration will be further planned in WP4.
+This work package involves the system engineering of the hybrid solid oxide fuel cell (SOFC)-Battery genset, the optimization of the sizing of the SOFC and the battery unit, as well as design validation of the SOFC-Battery hybrid genset in an experimental proof-of-concept (PoC).
+Finally, the aim of this work package is the development of virtual genset simulator and an engineering proposal for a multi-MW genset whose integration is realised under WP4 – Ship Integration.

 3.1 WP Leader